 6. Nikon D610

 Those who prefer Nikon also have a relatively affordable option for switching to a full frame sensor.
-The Nikon D610 usually costs $1,500, but it can be seen for as low as $900 on Amazon, making it one of the best DSLR cameras in its price range.
+The Nikon D610 usually costs $1,500, but it currently goes for $896.95 on Amazon, making it one of the best DSLR cameras in its price range.
 This is an amazing deal for a full frame camera, considering it can cost less than some of the APS-C options in this list.

 The 24.3MP sensor takes good quality imagery, but you don’t get many of the fancy features in other cameras.
 The unit shoots at 6fps and can only record at 1080p resolution.
 Wireless compatibility is only available through a dongle (not included).
 In short, you get a more basic experience, but enjoy the privileges of having a full frame sensor for a lower price.

 7. Nikon D780

 Just when we thought mirrorless cameras were replacing DSLRs, Nikon went out and announced the D780 right smack in the middle of January 2020.
 It succeeds the Nikon D750, which was a favorite among photographers, and things only get better with this iteration.